cedarcode/webauthn-rails/README.md

 ### Adding Passkeys

-Signed-in users can add more passkeys by visiting `/webauthn_credentials/new`.
+Signed-in users can add passkeys by visiting `/webauthn_credentials/new`.

 ### Routes